Last Updated: 7/31/2023 | July 31st, 2023

 “Where should I go?” is a question I frequently ask myself.

-A couple of years ago, wanting to escape the oppressive summer heat of Austin, I spent months staring at a map but unable to answer that question.
+A couple of years ago, wanting to escape the oppressive summer heat of Austin, I spent months staring at a map and unable to answer that question.

 Humans only have a limited amount of decision-making power each day.
 It’s why people like routines.
 It makes life easier.
 Choice overload occurs when we have too many choices available to us.
 We get decision fatigue and go with the default option thus avoiding making a decision altogether.
 We are sometimes so paralyzed by the fear of making the wrong choice that they don’t make any choice.

 Think of standing in the cereal aisle.
 We have all these options right in front of us, but we keep going back to our old favorite, Fruity Pebbles.
 (Or, Cinnamon Toast Crunch if we’re feeling adventurous!)

 We may want to try something new, but we can’t figure out what we want the most — there are just too many options!
 How do we choose?
 How do we know we won’t make the wrong choice?
 So, paralyzed with indecision, we go back to what we know.
 And, if we don’t have a favorite, often we just choose what is popular and familiar.

 Contemplating our options can become such a taxing mental burden that we don’t make a decision.
 That’s why our minds want shortcuts.
 It’s how we process all the information thrown at us each day.
 It’s too difficult to think about every simple decision all the time.
 Going with what you know and is familiar is how we shortcut our analysis paralysis.